 Please note that this is not a complete list of the tomato varieties.

-Every company claimed that their tomato hybrid seeds were highly resistant to:
+Every tomato seed company claimed that their tomato hybrid seeds not only Highly Productive (some claimed to give 60 tons of tomato per acre) but also highly resistant to:

 - Yellow curl tomato virus,